-An emergency situation is defined as one that is immediately life-threatening or serious enough to qualify for hospitalization.
+An emergency is defined as one that is immediately life-threatening or serious enough to qualify for hospitalization.
 FDA may deny authorization, even in life-threatening situations, if available evidence fails to provide a reasonable basis for concluding that Zelnorm may be effective for the intended use, or if exposure to Zelnorm would pose an unreasonable or a significant additional risk to patients.
 The following conditions are cause for denial of authorization:

 - prior history of heart attack or stroke